-Fleur Rossdale will be relaunching The British Interior Design Exhibition as the International Interior Design Exhibition, the IIDE, from 17 - 25 November 2018.
-The first IIDE will be held in Belgium, a country with a rich history of art and interior design dating back to the creation of Art Nouveau.
-Belgium's craft and design scene continues to be world-leading, making it an excellent host country for this important cultural event, which hopes to continue as an annual event at Hotel de la Poste.
+Fleur Rossdale is relaunching The British Interior Design Exhibition as the International Interior Design Exhibition, the IIDE, from 17 - 25 November 2018.
+This first IIDE is held in Belgium, a country with a rich history of art and interior design and the creation of Art Nouveau.
+Belgium's craft and design scene continues to be world-leading, making it an excellent host country for this important cultural event, which hopes to continue annually at Hotel de la Poste.

 THE BRITISH INTERIOR DESIGN EXHIBITION

 The original British Interior Design Exhibition debuted in London in 1982.
 In hindsight, the 80s became known as the 'designer decade,' but in those early years the capital was a very different place.
 The city was tired and run-down, with slow economic growth and a distinct lack of investment.
 Public buildings were blackened with pollution and the great regeneration plans that transformed the city's docklands and vanished industry had yet to start.
 Yet there were green shoots.
-The iconic interiors publication The World of Interiors made its debut into a market starved of design publications and Fleur Rossdale established the BIDE as Europe's first high end public interior design exhibition.
-Her concept was to invite interior designers to showcase soft furnishings, lighting, works of art and fine furniture in perfectly curated settings.
-The exhibition was to inspire visitors to either purchase at the show or engage the designers directly.
+The iconic interiors publication The World of Interiors made its debut into a market starved of design publications and I was excited to establish the BIDE as Europe's first high end public interior design exhibition.
+My concept was to invite interior designers to showcase soft furnishings, lighting, works of art and fine furniture in perfectly curated settings.
+The exhibition inspired visitors to either purchase at the show or engage the designers directly.

-With 30,000 visitors at each exhibition and enormous international press coverage, the interior design industry began to boom.
-BIDE put the UK at the forefront of good taste and style.
-Early exhibitors included names like David Hicks, Colefax & Fowler, and John Pawson, with overseas guests including Parish Hadley from the USA and Garouste & Bonetti from France.
+With attendance of 30,000 visitors and phenomenal international press coverage, the interior design industry began to boom.
+Great Britain was acknowledged for good taste and style.
+Early exhibitors included David Hicks, Mary Fox Linton, Colefax & Fowler and John Pawson, with overseas guests including Parish Hadley from the USA and Garouste & Bonetti from France.

 Founder of MASTERPIECE, Royal Hospital, Chelsea: